Examples of interacting particle systems on $\mathbb{Z}$ as Pfaffian point processes: coalescing branching random walks and annihilating random walks with immigration: Proof of Theorem .

-The fact that the Pfaffian is also the solution to this system follows as in the non-branching case in \cite{GPTZ:15}, with the only change being that we need to verify the extra phase term does not affect the initial condition being satisfied.
+The fact that the Pfaffian is also the solution to this system follows as in the non-branching case in \cite{GPTZ:15}.
+The starting point is that the function $K_t(y,z)$ solves the equation

+with the boundary condition $K_t(y,y) = 1$ for all $t >0$.
+The Pfaffian is made up terms that are products of copies of $K$ using all the variables $y_1,\ldots,y_{2n}$, each of which can be checked to be a solution of the the full system.
+The combination of terms in the Pfaffian is exactly what is needed t satify the boundary conditions of the system.
+The details of these arguments are explained in Lemma 7 of \cite{GPTZ:15} with the only change being that we need to verify the extra phase term does not affect the initial condition being satisfied.
 However we may rewrite the entries in the Pfaffian at time zero using